ufz/ogs/web/README.md

 In your browser go to http://localhost:1313.
 As you make modifications to the site it will be rebuild and the page in the browser gets reloaded.

-If you want to modify css or javascript run `gulp` in another terminal:
+If you want to modify css run `gulp` in another terminal:

     npm run gulp

+If you want to modify javascript run `webpack` in another terminal:

+    npm run webpack-watch

 ## Importing CMS content (Optional)